US STOCKS-Wall St surges on tech boost as presidential race remains undecided

 * Investors want decisive result and path to stimulus

-Nov 4 (Reuters) - Technology stocks pushed Wall Street’s major averages higher on Wednesday as the race for the White House went down to the wire, although investors remained worried about the prospect of a contested result.
+Nov 4 (Reuters) - Technology stocks pushed Wall Street indexes sharply higher on Wednesday as an early vote count pointed to a close race for the White House, although investors remained worried about the prospect of a contested result.

-In a race that has been too close to call, both President Donald Trump and Democratic nominee Joe Biden still have possible paths to reach the needed 270 Electoral College votes to win as states keep counting a surge in mail-in ballots.
+Both President Donald Trump and Democratic nominee Joe Biden still have possible paths to reach the 270 Electoral College votes needed to win as states keep counting mail-in ballots.

 “What’s emerging for me is that not much is going to change as a result of this election, even if Biden wins,” said Peter Kraus, a former Goldman Sachs executive who founded asset management firm Aperture Investments in 2018.

 “The Senate is unlikely to flip.
-Stimulus bills, investments in infrastructure, significant fiscal spending and tax changes look in a rear view mirror as opposed to the front mirror.”
+Stimulus bills, investments in infrastructure, significant fiscal spending and tax changes look in a rear view mirror.”

-Trump won the battlegrounds of Florida, Ohio and Texas, but former Vice President Biden said he was confident and was on track to winning the White House by taking three key Rust Belt states.

-Biden was also back as favorite to win the election in online betting markets, according to data from three aggregators, after he overtook Trump in the state of Wisconsin.

 Investors have said they favor a definitive, swift resolution to the election as that would clear the way for a deal on a stimulus package to help the damaged domestic economy.
 Analysts have also said the market will be comfortable with a clear Trump victory.